reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 12. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
 13. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 14 upvotes, $500
 14. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 14 upvotes, $0
-15. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
+15. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 13 upvotes, $1000
-16. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 13 upvotes, $0
+16. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
-17. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 12 upvotes, $1000
+17. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 13 upvotes, $0
 18. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 12 upvotes, $500
 19. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
 20. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 12 upvotes, $0